shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql.md

 ### Steps

 1. Login to your MySQL server
-2. If using the command line, connect to a database by running `USE <database name>`
+2. In the command line, connect to a database by running `USE <database name>`
-3. If using the command line, create a user by running `CREATE USER <user name> WITH PASSWORD '<new password>';`
+3. In the command line, create a user by running `CREATE USER <user name> WITH PASSWORD '<new password>';`
 4. The MySQL server URL, the username, and password are all used in the Blueprints below

 ## Execute Query Blueprint